parsampsh/adminx/doc/04_models.md

 <img src="/doc/images/field-comment.png" />

 ### Foreign Keys
-Handling foreign keys is so easy in adminx.
+Handling foreign keys is so easy in Adminx.

 You should set a option named `foreign_keys`.